 Thngs with IDs from a CSV File

-A common scenario is that IDs of individual product items to be imported to the EVRYTHNG Platform are provided in a CSV file, such as one ID per line.
+IDs of individual product items to be imported to the EVRYTHNG Platform are often provided in a CSV file, such as the example shown below.
 This is especially common if the IDs are sourced from an external system or partner.
-An example is shown below:

 id,name,destination,pid,color